KalsoomAsif/cs195-number-quest/README.md

 # Number Quest — CS195 Project 1

 A responsive number guessing game (1–100) with color feedback, guess history, difficulty modes, and a saved **Best Score** using LocalStorage.
-Built with semantic HTML, CSS Grid/Flexbox, and vanilla JavaScript.
+Built with semantic HTML, CSS Grid/Flexbox, and basic JavaScript.

 ## How to Play